-Easy oatmeal cookie recipes were invented during the Middle Ages, and they have remained popular ever since.
-It's because oatmeal tastes so wholesomely delicious and these cookies are so simple to make.
+These old fashioned oatmeal cookie recipes had their beginnings during the Middle Ages, and they have remained popular.
+It's because oatmeal tastes wholesomely delicious and these cookies are so simple to make.
 They're the perfect homemade cookie for snacking on or for packing in a lunch.

-I love to eat these old fashioned cookies after they have been chilled in the freezer for a while, but you can enjoy yours whatever way you want.
+Myself, I love to eat these homemade rolled oat cookies after they have been chilled in the freezer for a while, but you can enjoy yours whatever way you want.
 I won't hold it against you.
 They will taste absolutely delicious no matter which way you eat them.

 Mom's Recipe Scrapbooks (c.
 1920s)

 6 tablespoons shortening, 1/2 cup white sugar, 1 cup rolled oats, 1/4 cup sour milk, 1/4 cup baking soda, 1 cup and 2 tablespoons pastry flour or 1 cup hard wheat flour, 1 tablespoon baking powder, 1/4 teaspoon salt.

 This cookie can be made using all lard or a good commercial shortening, or half white fat and half butter.

 Cream the shortening well, work in the sugar, and add the rolled oats and sour milk alternately to the mixture.
 Mix and sift together all the fine dry ingredients (flour, soda, baking powder, and salt) and add gradually.

 This makes a soft dough that should be well chilled (overnight or for several hours at least), after which it may be rolled to 1/6-inch thickness on a lightly floured board and shaped with cutter.
 Roll as little flour as possible into the cookies, to preserve their texture.